isa-ulisboa/greends-fads-exercises/fads_ex_02_git_and_github.md

 ```
 $ git push origin main
 ```
 The terminal will ask for your GitHub username and password.
 In this case, the password is your Personal Access Token that you should create at your GitHub account at [https://github.com/settings/tokens](https://github.com/settings/tokens).
+You can also use VS Code to push your code to GitHub.

 After the `push` command completes, go to your repository in the browser and confirm the changes.